omorhefere/spider/README.md

 The crawler.py file uses two command line arguments:

-The first is the starting url
+  1) The first is the starting url

-The second argument is an optional argument.
+  2) The second argument is an optional argument.
 It is the depth to which you want the crawler to go to.
 The default value is 20

-to run crawler.py: python crawler.py 'http://www.gocardless.com/' 3
+To run crawler.py: python crawler.py 'http://www.gocardless.com/' 3

-to run test.py: python test.py
+To run test.py: python test.py

 The crawler outputs the assets and their corresponding urls.